1972 Miami Dolphins season: AFC Championship: at Pittsburgh Steelers

-Super Bowl VII
+Super Bowl VII: vs. Washington Redskins

 The Dolphins advanced to their second consecutive Super Bowl appearance, this time against the Washington Redskins at the Los Angeles Memorial Coliseum on January 14, 1973.
-Washington was favored by 1-point, despite Miami entering the game undefeated and the Redskins having three regular season losses.
+Washington was favored by 1 point, despite Miami entering the game undefeated and the Redskins having three regular season losses.

 Super Bowl VII quickly became a defensive battle between both teams, with the Dolphins and Redskins each starting with two drives that ended with punts.
 However, in the waning minutes of the first quarter, Miami engineered a scoring drive capped by a 28-yard touchdown pass from Griese to Twilley.
 On Washington's subsequent drive, Jake Scott intercepted Billy Kilmer's pass.
 But the Dolphins failed to capitalize and both teams exchanged punts, while Kilmer threw another interception to Nick Buoniconti, who then returned the ball for 32 yards, with two minutes remaining in the half.
-Miami took advantage this time and scored on a 1-yard rush by Kiick.
+Miami took advantage this time and scored on a one-yard rush by Kiick.
 The Dolphins held a 14–0 lead at halftime.

-On the opening drive of the third quarter, the Redskins advanced as far as the Dolphins 17-yard line, before Manny Fernandez sacked Kilmer on third down for a loss of 8-yards.
+On the opening drive of the third quarter, the Redskins advanced as far as the Dolphins 17-yard line, before Manny Fernandez sacked Kilmer on third down for a loss of eight yards.
 Curt Knight's subsequent field goal attempt of 32 yards missed.
 The game then continued to be a defensive battle between the two teams.
 Both teams then exchanged punts again, while Griese was intercepted by Brig Owens late in the third quarter.
 Just over halfway through the fourth quarter, the Redskins again drove far into Dolphins territory.
 However, Scott intercepted another pass from Kilmer.
 Subsequently, Miami's next drive stalled at Washington's 34-yard line.
 Redskins defensive lineman Bill Brundige blocked Yepremian's 42-yard field goal attempt.
 Yepremian then tried to throw a pass, but the ball was instead caught by Washington cornerback Mike Bass, who ran the other way to cut the Dolphins lead to 14–7.
 This play is sometimes referred to as "Garo's Gaffe".
 Both teams each had one more drive, but neither of them resulted in a score.
 Thus, Dolphins won Super Bowl VII by a score of 14–7.